$p$-Biset Functor of Monomial Burnside Rings: Generalities on biset functors

 \section{Generalities on biset functors}

-This section recalls the foundational notions of biset functors and introduces the main tools required for analyzing the kernel of the monomial linearization map.
-For background and general theory, we refer the reader to \cite{Bouc} and \cite{Bouc2}; for results on composition factors, see also \cite{BCK}.
-Although many of the constructions and results hold in greater generality, our focus here will be restricted to finite $p$-groups.
+This section introduces the foundational concepts of biset functors and establishes the tools needed for analyzing the kernel of the monomial linearization map.
+We refer to \cite{Bouc} and \cite{Bouc2} for details and to \cite{BCK} for results concerning composition factors.
+Although the results are more general we concentrate only on $p$-groups.

 \begin{nothing}{\bf Definition and Notation.} Let $\mathcal C_p:=\mathbb C\mathcal C_p$ be the $\mathbb C$-linear category of biset functors on the class of finite $p$-groups.
 In this category the set of morphisms from $G$ to $H$ is given by the Burnside group $\mathbb C B(H,G)$ of finite $(H\times G)$-bisets.
 A $\mathbb C$-linear functor $\mathcal C_p\to {}_\mathbb C\text{Vect}$ is called a \textit{$p$-biset functor (over $\mathbb C$)}.
 We denote the category of all $p$-biset functors by $\mathcal F_p$.